 “See that?
 Check us out!”
 Vicki commanded, yanking Feef beside her in front of a Plexiglass Palace mirror.
 “The two foxiest ladies in town!
 Those guys in senior high won’t know what hit ‘em once they get a load of us!”

 In May the Volesters had delayed Goofus’s birthday for a week; now in June they advanced Ozzie’s a week early, so he could enjoy it at home and not on the road.
 (Father’s Day would have to be “split” with Dime in Florida.)
 A costly set of golf clubs, obtained from the Cathedral of All the Stores, was hidden in the Burrow Lane laundry room to await Ozzie’s wowing his fellow linksters at Petty Hills.
 Though not before noon; he traditionally slept late on his birthday or equivalent, giving Vicki a chance for an early run beforehand.

 It was a beautiful Sunday, recalling similar mornings last September, which might explain why she took her Adidases over toward the Lake.
-Running from Burrow to Foxtail to Lesser to Panama; crossing Petty Bridge to the south side of the boulevard; turning at the Expressway overpass onto Wheaf Avenue so she could run past the ivied bulk of Vanderlund Senior High School (see you next September!) and then six more blocks east to Spanish Castle Square.
+Running from Burrow to Foxtail to Lesser to Panama; crossing Petty Bridge to the south side of the boulevard; dashing through the open-air “Tunnel of Sighs” (beneath the Expressway overpass and its cloverleaf ramps) to penetrate a pine grove, turn onto Wheaf Avenue, run past the massive-pillar’d facade of Vanderlund Township High School (see you next September!) and then another mile or so east to Spanish Castle Square.
 Taking a breather by the fountain modeled after Seville’s Torre del Oro.